GuardianOfGods/GuardianOfGods/README.md

 </p>

 🔭 I’m currently working on [Gamee Studio](https://gameestudio.com/).<br>
-🌱 I’m currently learning Unity. <br>
+🌱 I’m currently learning Unity especially on mobile games. <br>
 👯 I’m looking to collaborate on Game Development.<br>
-📫 How to reach me: Send an email to guardian.of.gods99@gmail.com or contact me at **0915419991**.<br>
+📫 How to reach me: Send an email to **guardian.of.gods99@gmail.com** or via [facebook](https://www.facebook.com/sThunderSwords/) <br>
 ⚡ Fun fact: life is just another game.
-To win it, you should find your destination.
-With me, it's a girl.<br>
+To win it, you should find your destination.<br>
 </div>

   ---